-Several years ago, I started conducting biographical interviews with left-wing activists in Algeria.
-This research isn’t over yet, but in the process, it has led to unexpected findings, because when these men and women tell you about their activist lives, they also tell you, in fact, about their lives.
-From one life to another, I finally understood that one day, I must write about 1962.
+For the past few years, I have been conducting biographical interviews with left-wing activists in Algeria.
+This research isn’t over yet, but in the process, it has led to unexpected findings.
+As these men and women tell you about their activist lives, they also tell you, in fact, about their lives.
+Listening to one life after another, I finally realized that one day, I would have to write about 1962.